moocfi/moocfi.github.io/courses/2016/aalto-c/en/index.md

 # Deadlines

-The course must be completed by 31.8.2016 but there are no other deadlines so you may progress at your own pace.
+The course must be started by 31.8.2016 and current participants may return exercises untill 31.10.2016.
+However, there are no other deadlines so you may progress at your own pace.
 To proceed from one module to the next one you must get at least 80% of exercise points of the module.

 It usually takes 10 - 15 hours for completing each exercise set.
 However, this greatly depends on previous experience.